Enter your current position

 This planner is designed to support planning and comparison.
 It does not replace professional financial advice, and outputs depend on the facts and assumptions entered.

-It helps you model retirement affordability, compare scenarios, and see how income, spending, withdrawals, tax, and assumptions may affect your plan over time.
+It helps you model retirement affordability, compare scenarios, and see how income, spending, withdrawals, tax, future lump sums and assumptions may affect your plan over time.

 Yes.
 The planner is designed to help you compare different retirement ages and see how the projected outcome changes under each scenario.

 Yes.
-You can save different retirement scenarios within the planner and compare them to see how spending, balances, tax, and resilience change.
+You can save different retirement scenarios within the planner and compare them to see how spending, balances, tax, future lump sums and resilience change.

 Yes.
 The projection is intended to show how balances may evolve over time based on the details and assumptions entered.